MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 # Update to version 1.2.
 1. Added a book rating system for logged in users using fontawesome icons
 2. Added a display of average rating provided by users on the previewed book
+3. Added "similiar like this" carousel on book preview.